ianmiell/shutit/README.md

 We start with a "ShutIt Module", similar to a Dockerfile.

 In the image above there are five of these.
-They each have the following attributes:
+At a high level they each have the following attributes:

 - a list of zero or more dependencies on other modules
 - a unique number that represents its ordering within the available modules